Chr15w1986/Javascript_PP2/README.md

 * The project was written using [HTML5](https://en.wikipedia.org/wiki/HTML5) for the basic structure
 * The project was written using [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) for styling
 * the project was written using [JAVASCRIPT ES6](https://en.wikipedia.org/wiki/JavaScript) for HTML manipulation
-## PROGRAMS USED

-* GIT
-  * For version control, commiting and pushing to github
-* GITPOD
-  * The IDE used to code the game
-* GITHUB
-  * Used to store repositories, files and images pushed from gitpod
-* Am I Responsive
-  * Used to test responsiveness of the game at different screen sizes
-* With more time I would have used frameworks such as [Jasmine](https://jasmine.github.io/pages/getting_started.html) for testing
 #
 # DEPLOYMENT
 ## REMOTE DEPLOYMENT: